Skip to Main Content

 Credit unions

 A credit union differs from a bank in the sense that it is a member-owned, not-for-profit institution.
-In order to borrow from a credit union, you must first become a member, which typically only requires a small fee.
-Many times, credit unions offer more competitive rates than other lending options.
+In order to get a personal loan from a credit union, you must first become a member.
+It typically requires a small fee, but it is often well worth it in the end — many times, credit unions offer more competitive rates than other lending options.

 PenFed